yopming/Paperoad/README.md

 # Paperoad

 Paperoad, a reference and publication management application in macOS.
+The application is written in Xcode 14.2 under macOS 13.0.

+The application utilizes the following:

+- Swift
+- SwiftUI
+- GRDB and GRDBQuery

 ![Paperoad](./Doc/snapshot.png)